ThomasKierski/Acoustic-Angiography-Classification/README.md

 ## License

-All the code in this repository are licensed under the MIT license.
+All the code in this repository is licensed under the MIT license.